-In July this year, the SEC’s Division of Examinations issued a risk alert on cross trades and principal transactions.
+In July 2021, the SEC’s Division of Examinations issued a risk alert on cross trades and principal transactions.
 In the risk alert the SEC provided additional guidance, suggestions and cautions to all registered advisers.
 The SEC also encouraged advisers to review their written policies and procedures regarding principal or cross trades, including their implementation, under the Advisers Act.
 The risk alert’s guidance and warnings were based on over 20 examinations of investment advisers that engaged in cross trades or principal transactions involving fixed income instruments.
 The SEC recorded that nearly two-thirds of the advisers examined received deficiency letters and the vast majority of deficiencies related to compliance programmes, conflicts of interest and inadequate disclosures.

 This follows the SEC’s earlier 2019 risk alert, which focused on common cross trade and principal transaction deficiencies observed in examinations conducted over a three-year period.
 The SEC stated that investment advisers were strongly advised to be well prepared prior to entering into principal or agency cross trades and warned that several investment advisers had received significant financial penalties for noncompliance in recent years.